Now go outside and look at the sky.

 So here we are - as the tradition requires, in our pajamas on a Sunday morning - typing in BASIC listings from the Spectrum manual.

 Setup is as easy as can be: Plug in an HDMI cable to the TV and the power cable.
 The Spectrum starts up in seconds and there is a cursor.
 Ready to program!

 The manual does a great job of mirroring the original manual from 1982 - it is a BASIC programming course that takes you with a gradually increasing complexity through simple loops and text output, on to graphics and sound and even ends with a very short introduction to machine language several hundred pages later.

 The computer is easy to use, and there are no traps that would take you out of the task at hand.
 No way to mistakenly close a window or delete a file.
 Several times when we ended up at a point where we were done with an example, we just hit the reset button, rebooted the machine to a clean state in seconds, and started the next example.

 Having only a limited 8-bit machine has some advantages while learning to program.
 The screen has 256x192 pixels and the graphic functions are very limited, which means there is no pressure to immediately produce Hollywood-level graphics.
 It allows the learning programmer to feel the achievement of a simple line drawing that teaches much more about the basics of computing than a cut & paste job with random photos in an advanced environment.

 The fact that there is absolutely no way to break anything is incredibly freeing.
-There are no distractions either - no taskbar with other apps, no Internet to look anything up, no notifications.
-It immediately felt the way programming felt back when I was a kid with the original Spectrum.
-And I noticed that our son was really engaged with the code and figured things out.
+It immediately felt the way programming felt back when I was a kid with the original Spectrum and I noticed that our son was really engaged with the code and figured things out by himself.